lee-borlace/tech2021/readme.md

 ## Variable files
 Variable files are gitignored.
 After going down the wrong path I realised this and switched from variable files to injecting via environment variables.

+## Script executable permissions
+If you want to be able to execute a bash script from Github actions, it needs to be marked as executable within git.
+To do this from the command line before commiting, you can do this :

+`git update-index --chmod=+x terraform.sh`